-At what age should a woman start to be concerned about her fertility?
-Is it in her 20’s?
-Her 30’s?
+At what age should I start to be concerned about fertility?

 A woman should certainly begin to have concerns and plan for her fertility no later than her 30’s, but fertility awareness should begin earlier.
 This is not to say that women necessarily need to take action in their 20’s to preserve their fertility, however egg freezing may be on option.
 Fertility awareness begins in your 20’s and ideally includes all-around lifestyle habits, including your sexual health.

 Fertility is affected by more than your age, which may come as a surprise to many.
 For many years, birth control is often utilized to prevent pregnancy – assuming conception will not be an issue.
 However, infertility does affect many individuals and couples.

 In the U.S., about one in eight couples struggle to conceive.
 There are a variety of reasons for infertility – female factor fertility, male factor fertility or unexplained infertility.
 For both men and women, infertility can result from an underlying health condition.
 An example of female factor infertility is endometriosis.
 Some medical conditions require the assistance of a fertility specialist.
 In cases of infertility due to lifestyle factors, we recommend the following advice to women in their 20’s and early 30’s: